Attacking All Tasks at Once Using Adversarial Examples in Multi-Task Learning

-\textbf{RQ2}: \textit{ Can adversarial attacks be designed to attack multiple tasks simultaneously?} Dynamic Gradient Balancing Multi-task Attack (\pjn{}) builds on the success of existing single tasks adversarial attacks, while addressing the challenge of attacking multi-task models. \pjn{} accomplishes this by actively balancing the gradients across tasks, to derive an adversarial perturbation that is effective on all tasks.
+\textbf{RQ2}: \textit{Can adversarial attacks be designed to simultaneously attack all tasks in a multi-task model (theoretically)?} Dynamic Gradient Balancing Multi-task Attack (\pjn{}) builds on the success of existing single-task adversarial attacks, while addressing the challenge in attacking multi-task models. \pjn{} accomplishes this by dynamically balancing the gradients across tasks, to derive an adversarial perturbation that is effective on all tasks.
 In this section, we first formulate a new attack optimization problem tailored for multi-task models.
-Since the problem is intractable, \pjn{} approximates it with Taylor Expansion, reformulates it to an Integer Linear Programming (ILP) problem, and then generates adversarial samples by solving the ILP problem.
+Since the problem is intractable, \pjn{} reformulates it to an Integer Linear Programming (ILP) problem, and then generates adversarial samples by solving the ILP problem.